CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - COUNT: counts how many rows are in a particular column.
 - SUM: adds together all the values in a particular column.
-- MIN: and MAX return the lowest and highest values in a particular column, respectively.
+- MIN: and MAX return the lowest and highest values in a particular column.
 - AVG: calculates the average of a group of selected values.

 #### What kind of JOIN types do you know in SQL?
 Could you give examples?
 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.<br />

 **Different Types of SQL JOINs:**
 - (INNER) JOIN: Returns records that have matching values in both tables
 - LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table